Rakeshtolangi/Portfolio_site/README.md

 4. css
 5. HTML

-I am an computer enginer graduated from mid-west university.
-I love to code when i was a freshman at enginering college.
+I am a computer engineer who graduated from mid-west University.
+I love to code, and I started coding when I was a freshman at an engineering college.